Student Code of Conduct - UTDSP5003

 - each side may offer summary comments, beginning with the dean;

-- the hearing officer/committee will have the opportunity to question all parties and witnesses involved at any time during the hearing;
+- the Discipline Committee or Hearing Officer will have the opportunity to question all parties and witnesses involved at any time during the hearing;

-- the hearing officer/committee will determine whether or not the student is responsible.
+- the Discipline Committee or Hearing Officer will make a written determination on whether or not the student is responsible for the allegation(s).

-- if the student is found responsible by the Discipline Committee for the allegation(s), sanction(s) as determined by the Discipline Committee will be imposed.
+- if the student is found responsible by the Discipline Committee or Hearing Officer for the allegation(s), the Discipline Committee or Hearing Officer will impose sanction(s) in writing to the respondent.

-- In the case of academic dishonesty, the recommended sanction as provided by the faculty member, will be considered by the Discipline Committee.
-Should the student be absolved of the allegations of academic dishonesty by the Discipline Committee, the faculty member will reassess the student's grade based on this finding.
+- In the case of academic dishonesty, the recommended sanction as provided by the faculty member, will be considered by the Discipline Committee or Hearing Officer.
+Should the student be absolved of the allegations of academic dishonesty by the Discipline Committee or Hearing Officer, the faculty member will reassess the student's grade based on this finding.

 - Consolidated Hearings

 - Where more than one student is charged with conduct arising out of a single occurrence, or out of connected multiple occurrences, a single hearing may be held for all of the students so charged.
-Such students may request that their case be consolidated with others, or separated from others.
+Such students shall request in writing that their case be consolidated with others, or separated from others.
+In sexual harassment/sexual assault cases, the alleged victim must also provide written approval of the consolidated cases.

-- the dean of students shall make determinations regarding consolidation.
+- Upon the agreement of all parties, the dean of students shall make a final determination regarding consolidation.

 Section 49.22: Reserved